 MIA houses some of the most beautiful and historic Qur’an manuscripts from the Islamic world.
-The museum is currently closed for renovation, but the following images offer a sneak peek at five of these treasured Qur’an manuscripts.
+The following images offer a sneak peek at five of these treasured Qur’an manuscripts.

 Written in elegant muhaqqaq script, this page is from the largest medieval Qur'an ever made.
 For a long time, it was known as the “Baysunghur Qur'an”, named after the illustrious Timurid prince and art lover, but more recently, it’s believed that it was produced for his famous grandfather, the ruler Timur (r.
 1370–1405 CE) himself.
 Only dispersed folios of the manuscript survive.
 Once complete, it would have required 1,600 pages and 2,700 square meters of paper to contain the full text of the Qur’an.

 Allegedly, the manuscript was prepared by the one-armed calligrapher Umar-e Aqta, who first spent years producing a miniature Qur'an that would fit into a ring.
 When he presented this proudly to Timur, the great ruler thought the small size unworthy of the Qur'an.
 Relentlessly, the calligrapher then set about producing the largest Qur'an manuscript ever seen and presented it to Timur, who this time granted the appreciation the artist sought.
 Monumental Qur’an manuscripts were considered both signs of piety and powerful political statements for their affluent patrons.